Residential week 1: Friday 9th – 16th January 2026.

 FfS is place-based.
 That place is the Dyfi, Rheidol and Ystwyth watersheds, the lands where rainfall might drain to the Irish Sea through these three rivers.

-The course is residential, camping on the hillside of Bwlch Corog with Coetir Anian, the Cambrian Wildwood, and in the barn, Einion at Cefn Coch.
+The course is residential, hosted in the cottages at Cefn Coch, and camping on the hillside of Bwlch Corog with Coetir Anian, the Cambrian Wildwood if conditions allow.

 schedule